-Members of the our Executive Committee are invited to attend our quarterly meetings, at which time the business of the Party is conducted.
+Executive Committee members are invited to attend quarterly meetings, at which time the business of the Party is conducted.
 SCGOP Executive Committee members are required to pay annual dues in the amount of $60 in order to remain in good standing, and be eligible to vote on matters of business.
 Online payment may be paid in full or at $5 per month.

 Place 6: Arnold G. Mooney, II

 Place 8: Charles Knight

 ALGOP Executive Committee

 Members of the Alabama Republican Party (ALGOP) Executive Committee are selected in the Republican Primary election once every four years, during the gubernatorial election cycle.